Network collection architectures

 If you are deploying Stream in a SPAN collection architecture, consider the following:

 - Can the NIC (network interface card) that receives the mirror data handle the influx of traffic?
-For example, a 1GB NIC cannot handle the volume of data that comes from a 10GB port.
+For example, a 1GB NIC cannot handle the data volume from a 10GB port.

 - Does the SPAN mirror port contain both ingress and egress traffic from all of the ports they are spanning?
 If yes, then the capacity of the NIC itself is even more important.